TrezorHannes/VPS-LNBits-Wireguard/README.md

 # VPS-LNbits with WireGuard VPN
 _An alternative Documentation to setup LNbits on a VPS, connected to your Lightning Network Node through a secured tunnel_

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/0b/Brenner_Base_Tunnel_Aicha-Mauls.jpg/640px-Brenner_Base_Tunnel_Aicha-Mauls.jpg" alt="Brennerbasistunnel – Wikipedia"/>

-This is a fork / alternative to my Guide [provided here](https://github.com/TrezorHannes/vps-lnbits), but instead of OpenVPN, we're using the somewhat smaller / simpler WireGuard Solution.
+This is a simpler fork / alternative to my Guide [provided here](https://github.com/TrezorHannes/vps-lnbits), but instead of OpenVPN, we're using WireGuard here.
 The Problem statement remains the same, you may prefer one solution over the other.
 Have a read through both and see what fits better.
 But in either case, you're coming here for the following reasons:
 - have a dynamic IP from your Internet Service Provider
 - want to hide your home IP from the world, for whatever reason